PavanRangani/docs/docs/prd/legal-entities/deceased-terminated-legal-entity.md

 ## Terminate

 - When entities other than Individual is closed in real file, it should be marked as Terminated.
-- Can be marked as Teminate anytime.
+- Can be marked as Terminate anytime.
 - System ask for Termination date.
-- For Trust system ask for `Termination notes` alogn with `Termination date`
+- For Trust system ask for `Termination notes` along with `Termination date`

 ### Undo Terminate